GrantMeStrength/retro/applekeyboard/applekeyboard.md

 Then I realized: the Apple IIe keyboard is passive.
 It doesn't care if it's 5v, 3.3v or 12 volts - it's just switches.
 Ok, the little light needs 5v, but so?
 It'll work fine with 3.3v from the Pico.

-So my plan is to write software using the Pico to decode the keyboard, because like the Teensy, it can act as a keyboard HID and it also has plenty of pins.
+So my plan was to write software using the Pico to decode the keyboard, because like the Teensy, it can act as a keyboard HID and it also has plenty of pins.
 And I have some Picos in my parts drawer.

 The Apple IIe keyboard has been ordered from eBay.
-I then discovered that [MacEffects sell a brand new one](https://maceffects.com/products/apple-iie-mechanical-keyboard)!
+(I then discovered that [MacEffects sell a brand new one](https://maceffects.com/products/apple-iie-mechanical-keyboard)!)

 ## Progress